-We knew we wanted a fifth wheel RV, so we first got a 2010 Heartland Cyclone toy hauler that was 41′ long.
+We knew we wanted a fifth wheel RV to start full-timing, so we first got a 2010 Heartland Cyclone toy hauler that was 41′ long.

-After buying this first fifth-wheel, discovering it was too heavy fully loaded for our truck, selling it, and finding & buying a new one, we ended up with our current set up which we’ve been very happy with!
+After buying this first fifth-wheel, discovering it was too heavy fully loaded for our truck, selling it, and finding & buying a new one, we ended up with our next set up which we were much happier with!

 Make: Doubletree RV (now known as DRV)